xtknight/vdpau-va-driver-vp9/README.md

 # Limitations and Disclaimers

 This is extremely experimental, and roughly half of the VP9 codec probably isn't even implemented at all.
 That's denoted by 'XXX' comments in the code.
+(It seems that the other codecs implemented in the wrapper may also be missing some features.)
 But, based on my testing I haven't found significant video artifacts yet.
 It appears that most videos may not use the features that aren't implemented or maybe they just don't make enough of a difference visually, or I just haven't noticed yet; I'm really not sure, but I'm just providing this in good faith because it "seems to work".
 I would appreciate bug reports, contributions, etc. though and will try to look at them when I have time.

 # Future Work

+1. Getting this patch to work well enough
+2. Getting 8k video HW accel to work, because it seems to work on Windows
-Most likely out of the scope of VDPAU, but for hardware acceleration in general: VP9 Profiles 1-3, AV1, HEVC H.265, more native support for VDPAU/Cuvid/NVDEC/NVENC in Chromium, etc, etc...
+3. Most likely out of the scope of VDPAU, but for hardware acceleration on Linux/web browsers in general: VP9 Profiles 1-3, AV1, HEVC H.265, more native support for VDPAU/Cuvid/NVDEC/NVENC in Chromium, Firefox, etc, etc...
+4. Stretch goal: getting this actually implemented in Chromium or Firefox on Linux platforms

 # Compiling